 Today I’m sharing 2 Spring crafts from the dollar store with you!

 Spring crafts are always fun for me to create.
-After a full season of winter and holiday creations, it is so exciting to be able to bring out the bright colors and green textures for the Spring season!
 The two crafts that I’m sharing today are simple and inexpensive, enabling you to create beautiful pieces of decor that will look like they came from a retail store.
 Follow along as I show you how to make 2 Spring crafts from the dollar store!

 - 1 package of ping pong balls

 - an old towel or sheet to work on top of (the moss gets very messy)

 While that’s getting hot, prepare your work surface.

 2. Squeeze Hot Glue on Ball.

 Pick a small section of one ping pong ball to start.
 I told you these 2 Spring crafts from the dollar store used cheap and easy items 🙂